Teradata/developer-resources/docs/install-ai-unlimited/quickstart/setup-workspace-service.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Set up the workspace service
+# Set up AI Unlimited

 Access the the workspace service UI using the url **http://[ip_or_hostname]:3000/** if you installed the workspace service using Docker or using the URL from your CSP console.